-Rape and Domestic Violence: Rape of men and women is a crime punishable by eight to 16 years’ imprisonment, and domestic violence is punishable by one to five years’ imprisonment.
+Rape and Domestic Violence: Conviction of rape of women and men is punishable by eight to 16 years’ imprisonment, and conviction of domestic violence is punishable by one to five years’ imprisonment.
 Spousal rape is implicitly covered by the gender-based violence law; penalties for conviction range from one to five years’ imprisonment.
 The law focuses on increasing protection of victims, strengthening penalties for convicted offenders, and raising awareness regarding gender-based violence.
 The law calls for establishing several care centers, with financial and management autonomy, but implementation lagged due to inadequate staffing and financial resources.
 Violence and discrimination against women remained significant problems.

 Sexual Harassment: The penal code criminalizes sexual harassment.
 Penalties for conviction include up to one year in prison and a fine equal to up to two years of the perpetrator’s salary.
 Although authorities generally enforced the law, sexual harassment was common and widely accepted in the culture.